wonntann/wonntann/README.md

 I want to foster an inclusive environment while creating lessons and posts on different programming features.
 My goal is to offer support to my learners and create a welcoming environment to best enable growth.

+<h3>Here are a little bit about me: </h3>

-- 🔭 I’m currently working on building lessons
+- 🔭 I’m currently working on building lessons, you can see my past [works](https://wonntann.github.io/)
 - 🌱 I’m currently learning full stack development
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with creating curriculum that is needed, let me know!